Energy and Waste Management

 2. Only electricity consumption in train operation was included.
 Electricity consumption for lighting and air-conditioners on trains was not included.

-THSRC has implemented energy-saving projects at 5 maintenance depots and 12 stations, and has established a comprehensive energy efficiency improvement plan to develop zero-carbon emission green stations with the continued implementation of four major energy-saving schemes “autonomous energy conservation management, reduce electricity consumption, transfer peak electricity usage, and use electricity reasonably”.
-HSR stations are designed with a sustainable environment concept that includes "ecology, energy conservation, waste reduction, and health".
+THSRC has implemented energy-saving projects at five maintenance depots and 12 stations, and has established a comprehensive energy efficiency improvement plan to develop zero-carbon emission green stations with the continued implementation of four major energy-saving schemes “autonomous energy conservation management, reduce electricity consumption, transfer peak electricity usage, and use electricity reasonably.”
+HSR stations are designed with a sustainable environment concept that includes “ecology, energy conservation, waste reduction, and health.”
 Several energy-saving measures are implemented to suit the geographical environment of each station, reducing the load on building materials and air conditioning.
+THSR Miaoli Station, Changhua Station, and Yunlin Station have respectively received Diamond Level, Gold Level and Gold Level Green Building Certificates and Green Building Certification Plaques issued by the Ministry of the Interior.
 The maintenance depots prioritize energy reduction planning and several improvement measures for existing equipment to reduce the average energy consumption of passengers served at the stations and maintenance depots.

 Solar Power Generation at Four THSR Maintenance Depots